CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 		* Requirements.txt: This lists the requirements i.e. the python packages for the program to work.

 	5. Webpage: This directory is hosted on my webpage.
 To just give an interface for the subset of development in this branch.

+	6.other_web_scraping_files: This directory contains the webscraping files specific for websites, Economic Times, India.com, News18 and The Hindu respectively.
+It also contains the whole webscraping documentation.